iiab/iiab/roles/jupyterhub/README.md

 sudo systemctl restart jupyterhub
 ```

-FYI `/opt/iiab/jupyterhub` is a Python 3 virtual environment, that can be activated with the usual formula:
+FYI `/opt/iiab/jupyterhub` is a Python 3 virtual environment, that can be activated (and deactivated) with the usual:

 ```
 source /opt/iiab/jupyterhub/bin/activate
+(jupyterhub) root@box:~# deactivate
 ```

 Passwords are hashed using 4096 rounds of the latest Blowfish (bcrypt's $2b$ algorithm) and stored in: